 - 1/2 teaspoon thyme

-5Shake the fry basket to make sure the wedges cook and brown evenly.
-Set the timer for another 8 minutes.
+After 8 minutes, remove the fry basket and shake it well, this ensures the wedges cook and brown evenly.
+Set the timer to another 8 minutes and resume cooking.

 Tips and Considerations